Brexit’s new rules and market access implications

 UKCA marking implementation and transition

-In September 2020, the U.K. Government announced that the implementation period for the UKCA marking.
-The UKCA marking will apply to most goods currently subject to the CE marking (products covered by the following Directives/Regulations, e.g., LVD, EMCD, GAR, Machinery, ATEX, RoHS and RE-D).
 The UKCA marking can be used from January 2021.
 However, to allow businesses time to comply with the new requirements, CE marking can still be used until Jan.
-1, 2022, provided that the requirements for the EU and U.K. legislation will continue to be the same.
+1, 2023, provided that the requirements for the EU and U.K. legislation will continue to be the same.

 Starting Jan.
-1, 2022, the U.K. Government will no longer recognize the CE marking for Great Britain market access.
+1, 2023, the U.K. government will no longer recognize the CE marking for Great Britain market access.
 Products bearing both the CE marking and UKCA marking will be acceptable as long as they comply with the relevant U.K. rules.
-The UKCA marking will need to be used immediately after January 1, 2021, if the product is only marketed in Great Britain and is covered by legislation that requires the UKCA marking and mandatory third-party intervention of a UKCA Approved Body.
+The UKCA marking will need to be used immediately after Jan.
+1, 2021, if the product is only marketed in Great Britain and is covered by legislation that requires the UKCA marking and mandatory third-party intervention of a UKCA Approved Body.

 - EMC Directive

 - Radio Equipment Directive

 - ATEX Directive